-What is a hip roof? you ask.
+What is a hip roof?
 No, it's not a roof that's into the latest fashion and music.
-Actually, you've seen it a million times, you just didn't know there's a name for it.
-A hip roof is gable roof with the ends brought together at the same pitch as the rest of the roof.
-Now you know what it is ... now find out how to shingle it.
+Actually, you've probably seen it a million times without knowing there's a name for it.
+A hip roof is a gable roof with the ends brought together at the same pitch as the rest of the roof.
+Now you know what it is—now find out how to shingle it.

 Step 1 - Lay Shingles